Fedora Project

-The Fedora Project is an independent project to co-ordinate the development of Fedora Linux, a Linux-based operating system, operating with the vision of "a world where everyone benefits from free and open source software built by inclusive, welcoming, and open-minded communities."
-The project's mission statement is to create "an innovative platform for hardware, clouds, and containers that enables software developers and community members to build tailored solutions for their users".
+The Fedora Project is an independent project to coordinate the development of Fedora Linux, a Linux-based operating system, operating with the mission of creating "an innovative platform for hardware, clouds, and containers that enables software developers and community members to build tailored solutions for their users".

 The project also oversees Extra Packages for Enterprise Linux, a special interest group which maintains the eponymous packages.
 The project was founded in 2003 as a result of a merger between the Red Hat Linux (RHL) and Fedora Linux projects.
-It is sponsored by Red Hat (an IBM subsidiary) primarily, but its employees make up only 35% of project contributors, and most of the over 2,000 contributors are unaffiliated members of the community.
+It is sponsored by Red Hat primarily, but its employees make up only 35% of project contributors, and most of the over 2,000 contributors are unaffiliated members of the community.

 History

 The Fedora Project was founded in November 2003 when Red Hat decided to split Red Hat Linux into Red Hat Enterprise Linux (RHEL) and a community-based operating system, Fedora.
-Red Hat Professional Workstation was created at this same time with the intention of filling the niche that RHL had once filled but it was created without a certain future.
-This option quickly fell by the wayside for non-enterprise RHL users in favor of Fedora.
+Red Hat Professional Workstation was created at this same time.

 Fedora operating system

-The first edition of the Fedora operating system—then known as Fedora Core 1—was released on November 6, 2003.
-Fedora Core 1 was released on a fixed schedule, every four to six months.

-The Fedora distribution has a reputation as being a FOSS distribution that focuses on innovation and close work with upstream Linux communities.

-In November 2021, the company announced the release of Fedora Linux 35.
-Fedora 36 was released the following year in May 2022.
+Fedora Linux, then known as "Fedora Core," was a fork of RHL launched in 2003.
+It was introduced as a free-of-cost, community-supported alternative intended for home use, shortly after Red Hat discontinued RHL in favor of Red Hat Enterprise Linux (RHEL).
+RHEL branches its releases from versions of Fedora.

+Since the release of Fedora 21 in December 2014, three editions have been made available: personal computer, server and cloud computing.
+This was expanded to five editions for containerization and Internet of Things (IoT) as of the release of Fedora 37 in November 2022.
+A new version of Fedora Linux is released every six months.

+The current release is Fedora 42, which was released on 15 April 2025.

 Security intrusion

 In August 2008, several Fedora servers were compromised.
 Upon investigation it was found that one of the compromised servers was used for signing Fedora update packages.
 The Fedora Project stated that the attacker(s) did not get the package signing key which could be used to introduce malicious software onto Fedora users' systems through the update process.
 Project administrators performed checks on the software and did not find anything to suggest that a Trojan horse had been introduced into the software.
 As a precaution the project converted to new package signing keys.
 Fedora published the full details on March 30, 2009.